 The Japanese knotweed law differs depending on whereabouts in the UK you live.
-This information applies to England, where we are based, Wales and Northern Ireland.
+This information applies to England, where we are based, Wales and Wales.
 For information for Scotland, please visit the Scottish Government’s website.

 Japanese Knotweed Law and Legislation is very clear.